 The shady CBD was said to have .3 mg per gram of on its COA in a 23 ML bottle, which ends up being 6.9 mg when it was tested.
 The company said it had 750 mg of CBD.

-The hygienist was told by the company because its proprietary extraction process creates ultraconcentrated nanoparticulate, which can’t be read correctly by traditional testing.
+The company told the hygienist that its proprietary extraction process creates ultraconcentrated nanoparticulate, which traditional testing can’t read correctly.

 Every time the hygienist probed for answers, she was told it was a “proprietary extraction” process.

-However, Lyfee says on their website transparency is one of their values!!
+However, Lyfee says on its website transparency is one of its values!!

 “Until you give me backing, it’s words on a paper, no scientific backing,” she said.

-She said she spoke to multiple professionals in the industry, to extraction specialists, lab experts, CBD educators, and manufacturers.
+She said she spoke to multiple professionals in the industry, including extraction specialists, lab experts, CBD educators, and manufacturers.

 “Everybody told me it’s ***,” she said.

-In response to the accusation that their product was in reality very weak, it was explained to her that “labs were not evolved enough to conduct tests.”
+In response to the accusation that their product was very weak, it was explained to her that “labs were not evolved enough to conduct tests.”

 The amount of 6.9 mg of CBD in a product is indeed considered very weak.